E – Definitions of Ailments

 – Erythropoiesis – Formation of erythrocytes.

-– Erythropoietin – Hormone secreted mainly by the that stimulates erythrocyte production.
+– Erythropoietin – Hormone secreted mainly by the kidneys that stimulates erythrocyte production.

 – Eschar – A dry crust of dead tissue.
 A hard crust or scab, as from a burn.